On this page

 Under 18

-Additional information will be required to finalise the acceptance.
-When selecting Option 1 you declare you will have arranged suitable supervision until you turn 18.
+Additional information will be required to finalise the acceptance for applicants under 18 years old.
+When selecting Option 1 you declare the applicant will have arranged suitable supervision until they turn 18.

 If you select Option 2, you are requesting QUT to arrange supervision.
-Additional costs will apply and once approved and finalised your COE will be accompanied by the CAAW form to provide with the visa application.
+Additional costs will apply and once approved and finalised the applicant's CoE will be accompanied by the Confirmation of Appropriate Accommodation and Welfare (CAAW) form to provide with the visa application.

 Forms and applying